dxa/playbook/reusing_definitions.md

 We've built an API you can use to integrate the definitions catalogue into your own tools and processes.

-Using our [Service Catalogue](https://services.ausdx.io/service/definitions-catalogue), you can read the documentation, try out live examples and generate code for the definitions catalogue API and many other government APIs.
+Using our [Service Catalogue](https://services.ausdx.io/service/definitions-catalogue) you can:

+- read the documentation,
+- try out live examples,
+- generate interface code